cheke/MultiPacker/Doc/NodesOptions.md

 - The Material Node its the node to modify the input data *Tile* from the Material or Material Instance, the Material Node has some variables in common with the Texture Node.

+- The Material Node Only has One Pin Output who its the Output of the Emissive Color on the Material.

 ![MaterialNode](/MultiPacker/Images/MaterialNode.jpg)

 - Details Panel